-Kota is one of the most prominent cities in the state of Rajasthan and is situated on the banks of the Chambal River.
-It is also known as the ‘Industrial Capital of the State’ as it is home to several major power plants and industries.
+Kota is one of the most prominent cities in the state of Rajasthan and is situated on the banks of the Chambal river.
+It is also known as the Industrial Capital of the State as it is home to several major power plants and industries.
 The largest fertiliser plant of Asia is also located in Kota.
 The place also serves as a major hub for trade between Gujarat and Delhi.
 The destination is also known as the educational hub of Rajasthan because of the presence of a number of engineering colleges and institutes.

-Being a part of Rajasthan, it is characterised by a number of havelis, palaces, forts, and other tourist attractions in Kota.
+Being a part of Rajasthan, it is characterised by a number of havelis, palaces, forts and other tourist attractions in Kota.
 Moreover, there are also various religious centres here which are quite famous.
-The Gurudwara Azamgarh Sahib, the Godavari Dham Temple, the Garadia Mahadev Temple, and the Mathuradheesh Mandir are some of the renowned religious spots of Kota.
+The Gurudwara Azamgarh Sahib, the Godavari Dham Temple, the Garadia Mahadev Temple and the Mathuradheesh Mandir are some of the renowned religious spots of Kota.

-The widely acclaimed 'Kota Sarees' woven in the region is not only a favourite amongst women folks in different parts of the country but internationally cherished as well.
-The sarees are also called 'Kota Doria' with 'Doria' meaning thread.
+The widely acclaimed Kota sarees woven in the region are not only a favourite amongst women folks in different parts of the country but internationally cherished as well.
+The sarees are also called Kota Doria with doria meaning “thread”.
 These sarees have an interesting origin.
 They were supposed to have been woven in Mysore and the weavers were taken to Kota by a general in the Mughal army, Rao Kishore Singh.
-Hence the name 'Masuria' for the sari (from Mysore), by which it is popularly known as in Kota.
-However it is addressed as 'Kota Doria' in the other parts of the country.
+Hence, the name Masuria for the saree (from Mysore), by which it is popularly known as in Kota.
+However, it is addressed as Kota Doria in the other parts of the country.
 In short they are six yards of magic in cotton and silk.

-How to reach Kota
+How To Reach Kota

-Travellers can reach Kota by air, rail, and road.
-The Jaipur Airport and the Kota Railway station serve as the nearest airbase and railhead, respectively to Kota.
-Buses for Kota are easily available from the nearby cities such as Chittorgarh, Jaipur, Ajmer, Jodhpur, Bikaner, and Udaipur.
+Travellers can reach Kota by air, rail and road.
+The Jaipur airport and the Kota railway station serve as the nearest airbase and railhead, respectively to Kota.
+Buses for Kota are easily available from the nearby cities, such as Chittorgarh, Jaipur, Ajmer, Jodhpur, Bikaner and Udaipur.

 Kota experiences extreme climate with hot summers and cold winters.
 The best time to visit this place is during the winter months from October to March.